-Kipling’s wife Cassie was an American woman of considerable wealth.
+Kipling’s wife Carrie was an American woman of considerable wealth.
 They had married in London where we learned that Rudyard Kipling always stayed in the same hotel in London.
 He loved the old time musical theatre in Villiers Street under the arches.
-But on marrying Cassie they decided to settle in Vermont where his wife’s feckless brother had a farm.
+But on marrying Carrie they decided to settle in Vermont where his wife’s feckless brother had a farm.

 As well as enjoying Kipling’s considerable success there were also hardships, illnesses, including one that lead to the loss of his youngest daughter Josephine at six years old.
 Hence this charming portrait on the wall (left).
 The plaque in relief is of their second daughter, Elsie.

 If you get a chance to hear this talk, jump at it.

 The brochure about the house told us to discover the importance of the bell pull.
 We learned from another friendly volunteer that Kipling at six and his younger sister were sent from India to lodge in Southsea in England where he was mistreated and very unhappy.

 His one escape was to visit his Aunt Georgina in Fulham from time to time.
 She had this particular bell pull and Kipling had it moved to Batemans as a symbol of his intention that no visiting child would ever feel as wretched as he once had.

 There is a huge exhibition about the Great War in the house.
 Most of us know of the tragedy of the death of his son in this war and Rudyard Kipling’s desolation as a result.
 Not least having to face his own part in ‘pulling strings’ to get him into the army despite his son having been rejected because of his poor sight.